 - What did you like the most on your studies?

 - Why counseling, and not teaching?
 (You can simply say that you believe that your strengths and skills will be more useful in a position of a counselor, or give any other reason (personal, educational) why you went for counseling instead of teaching.)

-- Why do you want to become a school counselor?
+- Do you plan to become a school psychologist later in your career?